Five hours early to the airport? No, says Sea-Tac, shutdown hasn’t slowed security lines

 - Mount Rainier National Park closes lower-elevation Nisqually entrance

-The Port of Seattle has been hiring outside contract workers for several years to handle pre-screening, nonregulatory activities, such as directing people to the shortest line and reminding them to take off their shoes and remove their electronics from their luggage, in an effort to keep lines moving, Cooper said.
+The Port of Seattle has been hiring outside contract workers for several years to handle pre-screening and activities such as directing people to the shortest line and reminding them to take off their shoes and remove their electronics from their luggage, in an effort to keep lines moving, Cooper said.
 Contract employees also work at other “pinch points throughout the airport, such as the garage, cellphone lot, bag claim and information booths,” he said.

 In addition, the airport has been using detection dogs in screening lines to make things run more smoothly and efficiently, Cooper said.